Psuedomonas/MonsterDome-Console/README.md

 * Adjusted the file date to reflect date of earliest prototype of this project (MonsterPenWorks.py)
 * switched to international standard date format
 * Adjust combat logic to utilize stamina
+* Changed save system to save dictionary of objects

 Fixed:
 * post battle healing logic fixed